Susan Huhta | Executive Employment Attorney Washington, DC

 About

 SUSAN E. HUHTA is the partner in charge of Outten & Golden’s Washington, D.C. office, where she heads the D.C. office’s individual practice group.
-She is Co-Chair of the firm’s Discrimination and Retaliation Practice Group, and has represented employees in a wide range of employment matters, including litigation in state and federal trial courts, appellate courts and administrative agencies, for over 20 years.
-Ms. Huhta also provides advice and counseling to individuals experiencing employment problems or disputes, including executives and lawyers, and she negotiates employment contracts, as well as non-compete, bonus, change of control, separation and severance agreements.
+She is Co-Chair of the firm’s Discrimination and Retaliation Practice Group, and represents employees in a wide range of employment matters, including litigation in state and federal trial and appellate courts.
+Ms. Huhta also provides advice and counseling to individuals experiencing employment problems or disputes, including executives and lawyers, and she negotiates, as well as non-compete, bonus, change of control, separation and severance agreements.

-Before joining Outten & Golden, Ms. Huhta practiced at a boutique employment law firm in D.C. for six years, and prior to that, for over 10 years, she ran the Employment and Public Accommodations Projects at one of D.C.'s premier civil rights organizations, the Washington Lawyers’ Committee for Civil Rights & Urban Affairs where she represented individuals, classes and institutional clients such as the National Association for the Advancement of Colored People.
+Before joining Outten & Golden in 2017, Ms. Huhta practiced at a Washington D.C. boutique employment law firm for six years.
+From 1999 to 2011, she ran the Equal Employment Opportunity and Public Accommodations Projects at one of D.C.’s premier civil rights organizations, the Washington Lawyers’ Committee for Civil Rights & Urban Affairs, where she represented individuals, classes and institutional clients such as the National Association for the Advancement of Colored People in cases involving discrimination based on race, gender, age, religion and disability.
 She began her law career in Washington, D.C. as a litigation associate at Arnold & Porter LLP, and she clerked for the Honorable Barbara B. Crabb, United States District Court Judge for the Western District of Wisconsin.
-Ms. Huhta received her Bachelor of Arts degree from Cornell University and graduated cum laude from the University of Wisconsin School of Law, where she served as an Articles Editor of the Wisconsin Law Review and the President of the Wisconsin Law School’s Women’s Law Student Association.
+Ms. Huhta received her Bachelor of Arts degree from Cornell University and graduated cum laude from the University of Wisconsin School of Law, where she served as an Articles Editor of the Wisconsin Law Review.

 Ms. Huhta employs a highly client-centric approach, carefully considering all aspects of a client’s life and needs in helping develop and implement strategic decisions.
 She believes that every single client — without regard to position in life — deserves a dedicated, compassionate, and tenacious advocate.